Entanglement entropy, single-particle occupation probabilities, and short-range correlations

-\textcite{Sartor:1980} have shown in 1980 that the momentum distribution of a dilute Fermi system is characterized by the presence of very long momentum tails $n(k)\propto 1/k^4$ at large momenta.
+where $\int \tfrac{d^3k}{(2\pi)^3} n({\bm k})=A$ and $A=N+Z$ is the atomic number.
+The properties of the nucleon momentum distribution have been investigated for decades~\cite{Levinger:1951,Cavedon:1982,Sartor:1980,Frankfurt:1981, Frankfurt:1988,Benhar:1993,Pandharipande:1997,Quint:1986,Quint:1987,Ciofi-degli-Atti:1996, Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Bisconti:2007,Arrington:2012,Sargsian:2014,Hen:2014,Rios:2014,Hen:2017, Zwerger:2011,Braaten:2011,Stewart:2010,Castin:2011,Anderson:2015,Porter:2017,Tan:2008a, Tan:2008b,Tan:2008c,Yang:2019,Aumann:2021,Tropiano:2021,Tropiano:2022,Arrington:2022}. \textcite{Sartor:1980} have shown in 1980 that the momentum distribution of a dilute Fermi system is characterized by the presence of very long momentum tails $n(k)\propto 1/k^4$ at large momenta.
 Shina Tan~\cite{Tan:2008a,Tan:2008b,Tan:2008c} later proved that in the momentum interval $1/|a| \ll k \ll 1/r_0$, where $a$ and $r_0$ are the $s$-wave scattering length and effective range respectively, the momentum distribution has the behavior $n(k)\approx C/k^4$.
-Independent theoretical studies \cite{Frankfurt:1981,Frankfurt:1988, Ciofi-degli-Atti:1996,Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Sargsian:2014,Hen:2017} for nuclear systems and studies for cold fermionic atom systems~\cite{Zwerger:2011,Braaten:2011,Castin:2011,Anderson:2015,Porter:2017} confirmed these predictions, even in cases where the interaction has quite a complex character, e.g. in the case of a nuclear tensor interaction.
-These predictions were further backed up by experimental studies in both cold fermionic atom and nuclear systems~\cite{Stewart:2010,Hen:2014,Hen:2017}.
+George Bertsch pointed in 1999 that dilute neutron matter~\cite{Baker:1999,Zwerger:2011} is exactly such a system.
+Subsequent both theoretical and experimental studies for nuclear systems~\cite{Frankfurt:1981,Frankfurt:1988, Ciofi-degli-Atti:1996, Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Sargsian:2014,Hen:2014,Rios:2014,Hen:2017} and for cold fermionic atom systems~\cite{Stewart:2010,Zwerger:2011,Braaten:2011,Castin:2011,Anderson:2015,Doggen:2015,Porter:2017} confirmed these predictions, even in cases where the interaction has quite a complex character, as in the case of a nuclear tensor interaction.
 The important conclusion of these studies was that approximately 20\% of the spectral strength is found for momenta $k>k_F$.
-While nuclear studies were performed for understandable reasons only for the ground states of the systems, the experimental and theoretical results for cold fermionic atoms were obtained both at zero and finite temperatures, confirming Shina Tan's~\cite{Tan:2008a,Tan:2008b,Tan:2008c} prediction that the $n(k)=C/k^4$ behavior is in fact generic for strongly interacting many-fermion systems, therefore a property of such systems in both equilibrium and out of equilibrium.
+As was mentioned by many ``{\it A crucial feature of the Tan relations is the fact that they apply to any state of the system, e.g., both to a (normal) Fermi-liquid or to a superfluid state, at zero or at finite temperature and also in a few-body situation}.''~\cite{Tan:2008a,Tan:2008b,Tan:2008c,Zwerger:2011,Castin:2011,Braaten:2011}.
+While nuclear studies were performed for understandable reasons only for the ground states of the systems, the experimental and theoretical results for cold fermionic atoms were obtained both at zero and finite temperatures, confirming Shina Tan's~\cite{Tan:2008a,Tan:2008b,Tan:2008c} prediction that the $n(k)=C/k^4$ behavior is in fact generic for strongly interacting many-fermion systems, and thus a feature of such systems in both equilibrium and out of equilibrium.
+In Refs.~\cite{Bulgac:2022c,Bulgac:2022} this aspect is illustrated for the case of highly excited fission fragments, with temperatures well above the critical temperature, where superfluid correlations are absent.